Natural satellite: Occurrence in the Solar System

-Besides planets and dwarf planets objects within our Solar System known to have natural satellites are 76 in the asteroid belt (five with two each), four Jupiter trojans, 39 near-Earth objects (two with two satellites each), and 14 Mars-crossers.
-There are also 84 known natural satellites of trans-Neptunian objects.
-Some 150 additional small bodies have been observed within the rings of Saturn, but only a few were tracked long enough to establish orbits.
-Planets around other stars are likely to have satellites as well, and although numerous candidates have been detected to date, none have yet been confirmed.

 Of the inner planets, Mercury and Venus have no natural satellites; Earth has one large natural satellite, known as the Moon; and Mars has two tiny natural satellites, Phobos and Deimos.
 The giant planets have extensive systems of natural satellites, including half a dozen comparable in size to Earth's Moon: the four Galilean moons, Saturn's Titan, and Neptune's Triton.
 Saturn has an additional six mid-sized natural satellites massive enough to have achieved hydrostatic equilibrium, and Uranus has five.
 It has been suggested that some satellites may potentially harbour life.